rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-03-28-raspi_zero.md

 - Micro SD card (at least 8GB)
 - Micro SD card reader, or SD card reader with adapter
 - "Regular" USB-A (male) to micro-B (male) cable
-    - Come with many things (e.g. all but the latest Android devices using USB-C)
+    - Come with many things (e.g. all but the latest devices using USB-C)
-    - From reading forum posts, some charging cables might not have data wires and won't work.
-If no device is found, try another cable.
+    - Some charging cables don't have data wires and won't work

 Optional, but occasionally useful: